sgago/thestudyguide/algorithms/algorithms.md

 Again, TC is trying to tell us how our function behaves as N increases in size.
 So, just because N^2 + N reduces to N^2, that N term we dropped still impacts our runtime.

 ## Tricks
 The maximum number of elements, usually noted in the constraints, will give you *clues* about the runtime and *maybe* the corresponding solution.
 Why?
 The leetcode runners are docker containers with a very short shelf life by design.
-There's a maximum number of operations they'll let your run.
+There's a maximum number of operations they'll let your code run.
 If your code takes too long, then leetcode will kill your container and return a time limit expired (TLE) error.
 So, they actually have to limit the number of input elements.

 N Constraint | Runtimes | Description
 --- | --- | ---